andrese52/epp_workshop_web/content/morning/basic_unix.md

 When you have your prompt, you *communicate* with the computer by typing a command and hitting `enter` to run it.

-In computer words, 'typing a command' is accepting input your keyboard (from you).
+In computer words, 'typing a command' is accepting input from keyboard (from your keyboard... you!).
 This is called **standard input** (stdin).

-When you run a command, the computer prints the output of that command to the screen.
+When you run a command, the computer prints the output on the screen.
 This is called **standard output** (stdout).

 ### Standard Input